jshinb/GAW19_R_scripts/README.md

 === To-Do (july 16) ===
 * Need to think about the 'imputation' in SKAT - leave as is since it is the default option for SKAT??

+According to SKAT manual -
+'impute.method'
+a method to impute missing genotypes (default= "fixed").
+"random" imputes missing genotypes by generating binomial(2,p) random variables (p is the MAF), and "fixed" imputes missing genotypes by assigning the mean genotype value (2p).
+If you use "random", you will have different p-values for different runs because imputed values are randomly assigned.